 Offices are famously distracting with conversations and meetings and interruptions of all kinds.
 But it’s important to remember that home has just as many distractions, and there it’s only your own discipline keeping you focused.
 When you’re home, you likely have all your regular entertainment options.
-You have al your favorite snacks and a comfy couch for afternoon naps.
+You have all your favorite snacks and a comfy couch for afternoon naps.
 And you may be swapping a gossipy co-worker for a kid or three.

 So to counteract the distractions of home, it’s important to be extremely disciplined.
 That means no TV during work hours, set break times, and letting the whole family know when and where is a designated workspace.

 One of the biggest benefits of the workplace is giving people access to a group of their peers.
 Work is about more than just dollars and cents.
-Effective work also about people.
+Effective work is also about people.
 Switching to remote work eliminates all that social time that you used to take for granted around work.
-Video chats and emails are no substitute for face-to-face interactions, and lack of community ties can be damaging to mental and physical health.
+Video chats and emails are no substitute for face-to-face interactions, and a lack of community ties can be damaging to mental and physical health.

 In the absence of social time during work hours, it’s even more important to make space in your schedule for social time.
 This could be family meals, outings with friends, or even phone calls with people not at all related to your work.
 Do not underestimate the effect social connections will have on your well-being and engagement.

 It’s easy to blur the lines between work and rest when both happen in the same location.
 It can be hard to switch off the work mode, which means it’s impossible to actually relax and refresh yourself.
-You should be able to relax at home, but if that’s also the workplace it can cause some conflicting emotions.
+You should be able to relax at home, but if that’s also the workplace it may cause some conflicting emotions.

 You can help mitigate this problem by having defined times and places set aside for either work or rest.
-This means taking regular breaks – even scheduled breaks – and working a regular day.
+This means taking regular breaks — even scheduled breaks — and working a regular day.
 This also means that you should avoid working in bed if at all possible.
-It also means having times that are completely work free when you focus on other things like family, a movie, or your favorite video game.
+It also means having times that are completely work-free when you focus on other things like family, a movie, or your favorite video game.